 The Problem of “Equitable Sharing” By Police Departments – Part 1

 When most Miami residents think about the consequences of a criminal conviction, jail or prison time comes to mind.
 Unlike civil convictions, with a crime, the loss of one’s physical liberty is in jeopardy.
-This is one key reason why it is critical to secure the aid of an experience defense attorney whenever you are facing a criminal charge–the stakes are high.
+This is one key reason why it is critical to secure the aid of an experience defense lawyer whenever you are facing a criminal charge–the stakes are high.

 But it is also important to understand the serious consequences beyond time behind bars.
 Your entire financial life can be destroyed as a result of criminal charges.
 There are complex mechanisms by which law enforcement officers can end up taking property from those arrested.
 In fact, there are troubling new practices that may result in completely innocent individuals losing valuable property as a result of certain police practices.
 It is often only after months of delay and thousands of dollars in legal fees that the property is recovered–if at all.